The breakaway plan, also called the stairstep breakaway compensation plan is the oldest of all network marketing compensation plans.

 So if you are good at recruiting but lack management skills, the stairstep breakaway plan may not be suitable for you.
 You need both recruiting ability and management skills to succeed with this plan.

-Your passive income is almost guaranteed because leaders don’t quit, and your breakaway distributors are all leaders of their respective organisations.
+Your passive income is almost guaranteed because leaders don’t quit, and your breakaway distributors are all leaders of their respective organizations.

 This makes it difficult for distributors to recruit close friends and family into their organization.
 Fortunately, the days of focusing on recruiting friends and family are almost over.
 Click here to learn more about this.